benmvp/slides/2024/connecttech/nextjs.md

 - Ok, let's move to what's likely the most prevalent form of rendering
   - **Server-side rendering**
 - You may have also heard terms like "SSR" or "Dynamic rendering"
+- Instead of rendering in the browser...
+  - Every page is generated on the **server** for every request

+---

+**DEMO content that updates**

 /////